piharpi/jekyll-klise/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 new (cat) Cat{}; // initializes v-table cat->react(); // static dispatches to Cat::react()
 Animal * animal = cat;
-animal->react(); // undefined behaviour
+animal->react(); // OK
 ```

 The virtual function call `animal->react()` now correctly dispatches to `Cat::react`.

 **NOTE**: The C++ standard doesn't specify how virtual dispatch/virtual function tables should be implemented, so there's no portable way to reliably manipulate the runtime's virtual function table.

-Copy and Move construction implies the source address is already constructed with an object, and the destination address is a scratch memory containing uninitialized object that need to be initialized.
-Note that Copy and Move construction should not call the destructors of either of the source or destination objects.
+Copy and Move construction implies the source address is already constructed with an object, and the destination address is a scratch memory containing uninitialized object/memory that needs to be initialized.
+Note that Copy and Move construction **SHOULD** not call the destructors of either the source or destination objects.

 Object construction is also split into several categories, namely:
 - [non-trivial construction](https://en.cppreference.com/w/cpp/types/is_constructible)